fmay/ocr-python-1/.guides/sections.md

 ['Alfred', 'Bradley', 'Connor', 'David', 'Emily']
 ```

-You will need it in Task 3.
+You will need to generate random numbers as you did in 'Conditional Loops - Task 3'.

 ## Task 2